CyberCX-DFIR/.github/profile/README.md

-## Welcome to the home of public releases from CyberCX's Digitial Forensics & Incident Response Practice 👋
+## Welcome to the home of public releases from CyberCX's Digital Forensics & Incident Response Practice 👋

 CyberCX is the leading provider of professional cyber security and cloud services across Australia and New Zealand.